RSV (respiratory syncytial virus infection) is one of the dozens of viruses that can cause “the common cold.

 Symptoms of RSV appear 4-6 days after you’ve been exposed, and usually include: runny nose, decreased appetite, coughing, sneezing, fever, and wheezing.
 These symptoms usually appear in stages, so it’s like every day is a new adventure in feeling cruddy for about a week.
 In newborns, the only symptoms may be irritability and breathing difficulties.
 In kids, it’s usually a runny nose and decreased appetite followed by a cough a few days later.
 In adults, it is often indistinguishable from any other cold.

-The prevention for RSV is old-fashioned: keep your hands clean and avoid close contact with people who are sick.
+The prevention of RSV is old-fashioned: keep your hands clean and avoid close contact with people who are sick.
 In this case, “close contact” means kissing, shaking hands, and sharing cups and eating utensils.
+While there was less focus on airborne transmission of RSV prior to COVID, it’s likely that a lot of the same measures for avoiding sharing air that work for COVID (ventilation, masks) will also help reduce transmission of RSV– and the flu.